Zhihong0321/trading-bot/README.md

 ```

 The entry point now hosts a lightweight HTTP status server (compatible with
 Railway's platform expectations) in front of the background trading loop.
-Health
-checks are available at `GET /healthz`, `/status`, or `/` and return JSON
+The
+root path (`GET /`) renders a live HTML dashboard, while `/status` and
-snapshots describing the bot state, balance, and last update time.
+`/healthz` expose JSON snapshots describing the bot state, balance, and last
+update time.

 By default the server listens on `PORT=8000`; Railway will inject the correct
 port via environment variables during deployment.
 The bot operates against the